j00sebox/RadRenderer/README.md

 My attempt to make a software renderer to learn more about the algorithms behind graphics.
 It can load gltf or obj file formats.

-I implemented a simple rasterization algorithm that does the classic World -> View -> Projection transforms to get the verices into screen space where I then figure out how to colour each pixel.
-The lighting is nothing fancy just a simple phong shading calculation that is baked into the rasterization step.
+I implemented a simple rasterization algorithm that does the classic World -> View -> Projection transforms to get the vertices into screen space where I then figure out how to colour each pixel.
+The lighting is nothing fancy just a simple diffuse lighting calculation that is baked into the rasterization step.
 To improve performance I am using a vectorized way of doing the vertex transform with the desired matrix and am using a tile-based approach with multi-threading.

 End Result: